vertica/spark-connector/examples/README.md

 # How to run the examples

 **Note**: The instructions for running the S3, Kerberos, and PySpark example are different.
-If you would like to run that example, please see their respective READMEs.
+If you would like to run those examples, please see their respective READMEs.

 Make sure you have docker and sbt installed.
 Tested using docker 20.10.0, sbt 1.4.1